 Click on any of the icons above to find information on your academic advisor, faculty advisor(s), the Academic Advising Center, and very helpful FAQs!

-As your Academic Advisor I am here to support and guide you through your undergraduate career, in a wide variety of ways.
-My job is to help you clarify your life/career goals, and develop educational plans for how to achieve those goals.
+My goal is to help you clarify your life/career goals, and develop educational plans for how to achieve those goals.
 In the development of these meaningful educational plans, we will work together to make sure that they are consistent with your personal interests, values and abilities.

-Once you are a declared Statistics student, you will contact me with any questions regarding your major, course selection, progress towards graduation, dropping or adding courses, research opportunities, resources or accommodations, and many MANY more!
-Staying in regular contact with your academic advisor, will ensure you are getting the most out of your educational experience while at CMU.
+Once you are a declared Statistics & Data Science student, feel free to make me your point person.
+You can contact me with any questions you have but the most commons ones might be about your major, courses, research opportunities, resources or accommodations, etc. When in doubt, just send me an email!

 Your faculty advisors are a resource to address your questions surrounding jobs/internships, graduate school, and selecting specific classes for the type of career you are wanting to pursue.
 Your faculty advisor should be who you contact once you have spoken with other resources on campus (such as Career and Professional Development Center, CPDC), and are here to help you with specific questions regarding life after CMU in the Statistics field.